japoveda10/webservice/README.md

 8. Open a new terminal window (do not close the other two) and make sure you are inside the webservice folder.
 Then, run:

     `$ node app.js`

+    If you have nodemon installed, you can also run:

+    `$ nodemon app.js`

+    Nodemon restarts the server when it detects changes in app.js.
+If you do not have it installed on your computer, you can run to install it globally on your computer

+    `$ npm install -g nodemon`

 9. Now you are ready to test endpoints!